Should You Refinance Into a Shorter Term Mortgage?

 Is Refinancing Right for You?

-• You plan to stay in your home for the foreseeable future.
+• You plan to stay in your home long term

-If you are unsure, consult a financial advisor or mortgage professional to review your options.
-They can help you evaluate your household budget and determine whether refinancing aligns with your long-term financial goals.
+If you're unsure, consult a financial advisor or mortgage professional to evaluate your situation.

 Final Thoughts